Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 Arrival of Pagididda Raju

-• His arrival is first announced to the Sammakka priests.
+• His arrival is first informed to Sammakka priests.

 Arrival of Saralamma (Sarakka)

-• Saralamma is brought to Medaram in a grand tribal procession.
+• Saralamma is brought in a grand procession.

-• Saralamma, Pagididda Raju and Govindaraju all reach the Gaddelu on the same evening.
+• All three deities reach Medaram on the same evening.

-This moment symbolizes the unity of the tribal families and the divine strength of Sammakka, who is believed to have fought against unjust rulers centuries ago.
+The ritual symbolizes tribal unity and the legendary courage of Sammakka, believed to have resisted unjust rulers centuries ago.

 Beliefs & Devotional Customs